 - be a U.S. citizen or an eligible noncitizen

-- be a member of the incumbent workforce, currently working or having worked in the early childhood field (in either a licensed or license-exempt facility), including family child care and center-based care settings, Preschool for All school-based settings, and Head Start, that serves children from birth to age 5 and includes teachers, assistant teachers, directors, family child care providers and assistants.
+- be a member of the incumbent workforce, currently working or having worked in the early childhood field (in either a licensed or license-exempt facility), including home-based child care (e.g., family, friend, neighbor), center-/community-based child care, Preschool for All programs, school-based preschool settings, and Head Start programs, that serve children from birth to age 5.
+Acceptable positions include teachers, assistant teachers, directors, family child care providers and assistants.
 Applicants must provide documentation confirming their current membership in the Gateways to Opportunity® Registry.

 - A licensed facility is a child care program in a center or home (family child care) that is licensed by the Illinois Department of Children and Family Services (DCFS).
 Most programs that serve more than three children aged 0 – 12 in a center or home are required to be licensed.
 Public and private schools and programs in other settings may not be required to be licensed and are typically categorized as "license-exempt", if serving children aged three and older.

 - License-exempt refers to child care that is not required to be licensed by DCFS.
 They may include programs operated by public or private elementary school systems, high schools or institutions of higher learning; programs conducted on federal government premises; and other programs recognized or registered with the Illinois State Board of Education (ISBE), if children in the program are aged three and older.